-We assume that driving ourselves is cheaper than being driven.
-This is not necessarily the case, once you have taken into account the cost of fuel and then airport parking, taking your own car may not be as economical as you think.
+We may assume that driving ourselves is cheaper than being driven.
+This is not necessarily the case, once you have taken into account the cost of fuel, wear and tear and then airport parking, taking your own car may not be as economical as you think.

 That has to be one our worst nightmares, the thought of breaking down on the way to the airport.
 The consequences of which we really don’t want to think about!
 If you choose to be driven, the company you book with will have alternative vehicles and drivers should there be a breakdown or delays due to traffic.

 Travelling can be a stressful time, so why not make it easier and more comfortable.
 You can be dropped off and picked up easily from any UK airport without the hassle of transfers to car parking areas.
-Being driven means you can relax during that part of your journey.
-Many companies like The Chauffeur Group will provide WiFi in car so you can spend your time productively or keep your family entertained.
+Being driven means you can relax during that part of your journey, even treat yourself to a drink or two!
+Many companies like The Chauffeur Group will provide assistance with your cases, WiFi in car so you can spend your time productively or keep your family entertained.

 We have seen the road signs ‘Tiredness Can Kill’.
 They are there for a reason and tiredness really is a travelling hazard we must avoid.
 Travelling for long periods of time, even if it is on a flight, coach or train, can be tiring.
 Don’t risk your life, take a rest if you need to, or let someone else drive you.

 For me, safety has to come first when travelling alone (read our blog on female lone travellers here).
-Being driven by a respectable company provides that security, knowing that the drivers have been security checked and fully trained gives piece of mind that myself and my family are in safe hands.
+Being driven by a respectable company provides that security, knowing that the drivers have been security checked and fully trained gives piece of mind that my family and I are in safe hands.